Poker: Variants

-While typical poker games award the pot to the highest hand as per the standard ranking of poker hands, there are variations where the best hand, and thus the hand awarded the pot, is the lowest-ranked hand instead.
+While typical poker games award the pot to the highest hand as per the standard ranking of poker hands, there are variations where the lowest ranked hand wins.
 In such games the best hand contains the lowest cards rather than the highest cards; some variations may be further complicated by whether or not hands such as flushes and straights are considered in the hand rankings.
 There are also games where the highest and lowest hands divide the pot between them, known as "high low split" games.

 Other games that use poker hand rankings may likewise be referred to as poker.
 Video poker is a single-player video game that functions much like a slot machine; most video poker machines play draw poker, where the player bets, a hand is dealt, and the player can discard and replace cards.
 Payout is dependent on the hand resulting after the draw and the player's initial bet.

 Strip poker is a traditional poker variation where players remove clothing when they lose bets.
 Since it depends only on the basic mechanic of betting in rounds, strip poker can be played with any form of poker; however, it is usually based on simple variants with few betting rounds, like five card draw.

-Another game with the poker name, but with a vastly different mode of play, is called Acey-Deucey or Red Dog poker.
-This game is more similar to Blackjack in its layout and betting; each player bets against the house, and then is dealt two cards.
+Another game with the poker name, but with a vastly different mode of play, is called acey deucey or red dog poker.
+This game is more similar to blackjack in its layout and betting; each player bets against the house, and then is dealt two cards.
 For the player to win, the third card dealt (after an opportunity to raise the bet) must have a value in-between the first two.
 Payout is based on the odds that this is possible, based on the difference in values of the first two cards.
 Other poker-like games played at casinos against the house include three card poker and pai gow poker.